adrianoes/k6-expandtesting_api/README.md

 - UI and API tests to send password reset link to user's email and API tests to verify a password reset token and reset a user's password must be tested manually as they rely on e-mail verification.
 - K6 documentation is pleasant to the readers eyes.
 Have a look calmly.
-- The github actions report will e generated for the last test file configured in the .yml file.
+- The github actions report will be generated for the last test file configured in the .yml file.
+Negative tests were not added in the .yml file.
+- K6 doesn't recognize wrong header content "'Content-Type': 'badRequest'" as a bad request.